paesanilab/MB-Fit/README.md

 symmetry when using the QchemCalculator module.
 (This was only supposed to happen for frequency calculations.)
-* Fixed a bug where c6, d6, and A constants would be out of order in MBX files when the mod_id argument was provided out of alphabetical order to generate_software_files().
+* Fixed a bug where c6, d6, and A constants would be out of order in MBX files when the mon_id argument was provided out of alphabetical order to generate_software_files().
 * Fixed a bug where molecules would be passed into polynomials in the wrong order in MBX for 3b+.
+* Fixed a bug where compilation of 3b+ fitcode would fail due to including "dispersion.h".
+This include statement has been removed for 3b+.
 * Fixed a bug where to_xyz() and to_ghost_xyz() tests inside the TestAtom module would fail even though those functions were working correctly.
-* Fixed a bug where compilation of 3b+ fitcode would fail due to including "dispersion.h".
-This include statement was removed for 3b+.

 Version v0.2.1
 <br> Initial Version, all future changes will be noted in this changelog.